chidiwilliams/chidiwilliams.com/content/post/notes-on-crafting-interpreters-go.md

 }
 ```

-The AST printer implements `Visitor<String>`: visiting each node returns the string representation of the node.
-And the interpreter implements `Visitor<Object>`: executing a node might return any type of value, like a string or a boolean.
+The AST printer implements `Visitor<String>`, since visiting each node returns the string representation of the node.
+And the interpreter implements `Visitor<Object>`, since executing a node might return any type of value, like a string or a boolean.

-Go doesn’t yet support generics (as at the latest stable version, Go 1.17), and so the visitor structs return values with `interface{}` type.
+Go doesn’t yet support generics (as at the latest stable version, Go 1.17), so the visitor structs return values with `interface{}` type.

 ```go
 type ExprVisitor interface {